-GSP is a self-assessment programme.
+GSP is a meaningful environment education programme.
 It helps schools audit their use of resources and map their consumption and wastage.
 The exercise involves collection of information under the following heads:

 Helps schools understand how their transport policies affect air quality and to find ways of reducing their emissions so that a citizen’s right to clean air is protected.